 It is a not-for-profit event that immerses the historic town of Ballarat in photographic art.

-The CORE PROGRAM exhibits at the beautiful Art Gallery of Ballarat, The Mining Exchange, the Minerva Room, The Observatory and the Town Hall.
+The CORE PROGRAM exhibits at the beautiful Art Gallery of Ballarat, The Mining Exchange, the Minerva Room, The Observatory, Post Office Gallery and the Town Hall.
 The FRINGE PROGRAM is staged at more than 80 cafes, galleries and wine bars across Ballarat, providing the launch pad for hundreds of new and emerging artists.

 The Biennale is guided by the principle that it not only serves the community but also plays a vital role in cultivating it.
 It strives to engage the local community with creative and courageous programming.